CTA bus in front of station

 Projects and plans

-The proposed Red Line Extension (RLE) is the most transformational project in CTA’s history.
-As part of proposed plans, the Red Line would be extended from the existing terminal at 95th/Dan Ryan to 130th Street, while also providing long-awaited and much needed connection to jobs, education, and commerce, while also serving as a catalyst for economic development.
-Four new stations would be constructed along this 5.6-mile extension near 103rd Street, 111th Street, Michigan Avenue, and 130th Street, plus a modern, efficient railcar storage yard and maintenance facility.
+The Red Line Extension (RLE) is the most transformational project in CTA’s history.
+As part of project plans, the Red Line will be extended from the existing terminal at 95th/Dan Ryan to 130th Street, while also providing long-awaited and much needed connection to jobs, education, and commerce, while also serving as a catalyst for economic development.
+Four new stations will be constructed along this 5.6-mile extension near 103rd Street, 111th Street, Michigan Avenue, and 130th Street, plus a modern, efficient railcar storage yard and maintenance facility.

 RLE is a community input-driven project with equity as its foundation.
 Members of the surrounding communities have been and will remain vital in helping shape what will be the most transformational investment in CTA history.